Your Complete Guide to CBD's Benefits for Anxiety

 Administration of innate immune stimuli to laboratory subjects and the associated release of inflammatory cytokines has been shown to affect brain regions involved in fear, anxiety and emotional processing such as the amygdala.

-They gave immune response agents to subjects and the negative effects were found in the Amygdala.
+They gave immune response agents (inflammation basically) to subjects and the negative effects were found in the Amygdala.

 In one subset, inflammatory agents affected the communication between the Amygdala and Prefrontal Cortex (basically, your fear center and your rational center).